Things to see and do - Glastonbury

 Magdalene Street GB - Glastonbury BA6 9EL

-The abbey is most probably Saxon in origin and is thought to date back to the 7C.
-It was rebuilt, extended and burned down, then restored in the 12C.
-The abbey had seigneurial rights and vast estates when it fell victim to Dissolution in 1539.
-After ..
+History and legend flourish around the abbey.
+The abbey is definitely Saxon in origin, and goes back to the 7C.
+Rebuilt, enlarged, burned down; it was restored in the 12C.
+The abbey had noble rights and vast estates when it fell victim to Dissolution..

 St Johns Square GB - Glastonbury BA6 9LJ

 The tower of St John the Baptist's Church (15 C), which is 41 m high, is one of the finest in Somerset with its cross of openwork pinnacles (St Katherine's Chapel inside is a remainder of the 12C building).

 One of the main roads, Magdalene Street , is lined with pretty 17-19C houses; the other, High Street , is dominated by the George and Pilgrims Hotel (15C) and the abbey tribunal (14C), that was once part of the abbey.
 At the junction of the two s..

 Situated 5 minutes’ drive from Glastonbury town centre, Premier Inn Glastonbury features air conditioned rooms and free parking.
 The site of the Glastonbury Festival is held is just 7.5 miles away from the property.
 An en suite bathroom is included ..

 Unassuming little pub with beams, flagged floors, a thatched bar and a skittle alley.
 Blackboards list sandwiches, pub classics and tasty homemade snacks, while the main menu offers braises and confits, plus a few more innovative dishes.